jsawich/site/content/publication/redlining/index.md

 #   Otherwise, set `slides: ""`.
 # slides: example
 ---

 {{% callout note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
-{{% /callout %}}

-{{% callout note %}}
 Create your slides in Markdown - click the *Slides* button to check out the example.